ORBAT/S4QS-RS/README.md

   "SQS": {
     "poller": {
       // repeat the poll this many times when fetching new messages from SQS.
+      // You'll get at most repeatPoll * MaxNumberOfMessages messages at once.
       // Optional, defaults to 1.
       "repeatPoll": 5
     },